Calciphur/Project-Euler/README.md

 # Project-Euler
 This is a collection of all Project Euler programming assignments I have completed.
-Project Euler problems #1 through #3 are part of 'The Odin Project'.
+Euler1.js, Euler2.js, and Euler3.js are part of 'The Odin Project'.